vasilisalmpanis/vasilisalmpanis.github.io/vasilisalmpanis/src/content/blog/kfs-signals.md

 in which the signals are delivered is unspecified.***

 **kSigaction** will be the struct that will hold the 31 signal handlers.
-The handlers according to the specification are simple function that take the signal number as argument and return **void**.
+The handlers according to the specification are simple functions that take the signal number as argument and return **void**.

 ```zig